Caleblan/Virtual-UNIX-File-System/README.md

 section below just for a note on the shell.

 Note: Since calloc is used for disk, the whole disk is initializd to zero.
-This means essentialy to I only need to adjust values in superblock for formatting the disk.
+This means essentialy that I only need to adjust values in superblock for formatting the disk.

 __________________________________________________________________________________________________
 How to go about doing the commands: